 (4) Electricity Source Energy Factor For electricity purchased from the grid, the Electricity Source Energy Factor is equal to 0.316.
 For on-site electrical generation, the Electricity Source Factor is the estimated efficiency of the generating equipment and any estimated distribution losses that may occur.

-(5) Direct Fossil Fuel Consumption of Proposed Building equals the total site fossil fuel consumption of the proposed building calculated in accordance with the Performance Rating Method in Appendix G of ASHRAE 90.1-2007 (incorporated by reference; see §433.3), excluding fossil fuel consumption for electricity generation, and measured in thousands of British thermal units per year (kBtu/yr).
-This includes any fossil fuel consumption attributable to non-electric power (e.g., heat or steam) used in a proposed building that is supplied by a district energy system or CHP system..
+(5) Direct Fossil Fuel Consumption of Proposed Building equals the total site fossil fuel consumption of the proposed building calculated in accordance with the Performance Rating Method in Appendix G of ASHRAE 90.1-2010 (incorporated by reference; see §433.3), excluding fossil fuel consumption for electricity generation, and measured in thousands of British thermal units per year (kBtu/yr).
+This includes any fossil fuel consumption attributable to non-electric power (e.g., heat or steam) used in a proposed building that is supplied by a district energy system or CHP system.

 (6) Other Fuels Source Energy Multiplier For purposes of Equation 1, the multipliers are as follows: